 You can follow the instructions in our tutorial on how to increase PHP memory in WordPress.

-If increasing the memory limit did not help, or if you have a high memory limit like 256M or 512M, then you need to start troubleshooting.
+If increasing the PHP memory limit did not help, or if you have a high memory limit, like 256M or 512M, then you need to start troubleshooting.

 In our experience of troubleshooting this issue, we have always found that the issue is either with a specific plugin or a theme.
 Let’s go ahead and disable all the plugins.

-If you can still access the WordPress admin area, then you can simply go to Plugins » Installed Plugins page.
-Select all the installed plugins and then select ‘Deactivate’ under ‘Bulk Actions’ drop-down.
+If you can still access the WordPress admin dashboard, then you can simply go to the Plugins » Installed Plugins page.
+Select all the installed plugins and then select ‘Deactivate’ under the ‘Bulk actions’ dropdown.

 However, if you don’t have access to the WordPress admin area, then you will need to deactivate all plugins via FTP.

-First, connect to your WordPress site using an FTP client.
-Once connected, go to the wp-content folder where you will see the ‘plugins’ folder.
+First, connect to your WordPress site using an FTP client or your hosting provider’s file manager.
+Once connected, go to the wp-content folder, where you will see the plugins folder.

 WordPress looks for a folder named plugins to load all plugins.
 When it cannot find the folder, it simply deactivates all plugins.